shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise3.md

    > **Note:** Please make sure you run the **validation steps** for this task before moving to the next exercise as there are few dependencies. **Not** running the validation after performing this task will result in **validation failure** as the status of the Virtual Machine will be changed from **Protected** to **Failover completed** as you will be performing cleanup test failover to set up the failover in the next exercise.

+### Summary

-**Summary:** In this exercise, you learnt how to validate the replication and disaster recovery strategy by testing a failover, that too without any data loss or downtime.
+In this exercise, you learnt how to validate the replication and disaster recovery strategy by testing a failover, that too without any data loss or downtime.

+### Proceed to next